Estimated reading time: 4 minutes

 Year-end equipment buying summary.

-If you consider year-end equipment buying and need funding, make sure you work with a business lender that makes the entire process quick and hassle-free.
+If you are considering year-end equipment buying and need funding, make sure you work with a business lender that makes the entire process quick and hassle-free.
 That way, you can lock in a low price on equipment and get it before the New Year starts and meet the Section 179 tax deduction deadline, providing the equipment qualifies for Section 179.

 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.